-Pleco is one of the best Chinese dictionary apps out there!
+Pleco is by far my favorite Chinese dictionary apps for my phone.
 Though this app is also mainly used as a dictionary for students, part of their add-on package (paid) includes a handwriting recognition package.
 This, I’ve found, can be invaluable for learning Chinese characters.

-Now mind you, this handwriting add-on isn’t used as a flashcards-like learning tool (see Skritter above).
+Now mind you, this handwriting add-on isn’t used as a flashcards-like learning tool (such as Skritter above).
 The way I use this tool is mostly when I’m reading.
 When I run across a word I don’t quite understand, I handwrite what I see into the dictionary.
-It is possible to use OCR software (optical character recognition) to automatically translate the word with my phone camera, I purposely write the word out in Pleco to reinforce the memory of it.
+It is possible to use OCR software (optical character recognition) to automatically translate the word with my phone camera, but I purposely write the word out in Pleco to reinforce the memory of it.

 Downloading Pleco is free (and the free version is incredibly powerful!) but the add-ons are paid.
 You can purchase the handwriting recognizer for $9.99 or as part of the basic bundle for $29.99, which also includes OCR, flashcards, stroke-order diagrams and more.
 As a student of the Chinese language, I have never regretted upgrading my Pleco software.

-The ChineseSkill app is an excellent option for those of you wishing how to learn Chinese on the go.
+The ChineseSkill app is another good option for those of you wishing how to learn Chinese on the go.
 It’s a well-rounded app that also tests reading, speaking, listening, and of course, writing in Chinese.

 While the writing portion of the app isn’t quite as polished as Skritter, it gets the job done and if you’re wanting an all-in-one solution, this has many more study features.
 Like Skritter, the app will give you hints if you’ve forgotten how to write a word and will help teach you the character-stroke order.